nushackers/code-golf-nov-17/README.md

 E.g. `diff <(python test.py < 1.in) 1.out`

-Note that for the problems 1 and 3, your program is expected to process the test cases in every line, one by one.
+Note that for problems 1 and 3, your program is expected to process the test cases in every line, one by one.